 While not everyone may feel drawn to the crisis in Sudan, the world has plenty of needs; illiteracy, homelessness, health, education, family issues, political problems.
 Vowing to take action for a cause is one way each of us can improve the world we live in—even if it’s just one stitch at a time.Starring Don Cheadle, George Clooney.
 Running time: 98 minutes.
 Theatrical release November 8, 2007.
 Updated May 2, 2009

-Darfur Now is rated PG for thematic material involving crimes against humanity.
+Why is Darfur Now rated PG?
+Darfur Now is rated PG by the MPAA for thematic material involving crimes against humanity.

 Images of decaying bodies, gun-toting soldiers and burning villages are some of the scenes in this documentary uncovering the genocide in Sudan, along with attacks on food convoys and innocent Darfurians.
 Liberal discussion of killing, rape and tribal violence are also included, with a brief depiction of smoking.

 More parents' guide for Darfur Now after the break...